LanguageExt.Core

 Map is used to apply a function of type Func<A, B> to a value of type K<F, A> where F is a functor, to produce a value of type K<F, B>.

-Note that for any type type with more than one parameter (e.g., Either), only the last type parameter can be modified with Map (e.g. R in Either<L, R>).
+Note that for any type with more than one parameter (e.g., Either), only the last type parameter can be modified with Map (e.g. R in Either<L, R>).

 Some types two generic parameters or more have a Bifunctor instance that allows both the last and the penultimate parameters to be mapped over.